LA police: More than 50 claims of sex abuse by USC doctor

-LOS ANGELES (AP) — Los Angeles police say more than 50 women have contacted them about possible sexual abuse by a University of Southern California gynecologist.
+LOS ANGELES (AP) — Los Angeles police are investigating allegations by more than 50 women about possible sexual abuse by a University of Southern California gynecologist dating back decades, authorities said Tuesday.

-Deputy Chief Justin Eisenberg said Tuesday that allegations against Dr. George Tyndall date from 1990 to 2016.
+Police said allegations against Dr. George Tyndall date from 1990 to 2016 during a period in which they estimate he could have treated over 10,000 women.
+They encouraged any other potential victims to come forward.

-Police are asking any women who feel they were treated inappropriately to call detectives.
+More than a dozen lawsuits have been filed against Tyndall and USC since the Los Angeles Times reported this month that women had complained about him for years and the university didn’t take action until 2016.
+The scandal led to the resignation of USC President C.L.
+Max Nikias on Friday.

 Most Read Nation & World Stories